flexits/HotCornersWin/README.md

 ![Settings window and the notification area icon](https://github.com/flexits/HotCornersWin/assets/86118729/b9f6b1ee-2f83-4766-a061-7bd705913496)

 This simple application resides in the notification area and allows user to choose from a list of various actions to be triggered when the mouse cursor hits a corner of the screen.
 It was developed for Windows 10, but works in Windows 11 too, except some visual style inconsistencies.
+It's expected to run in previous OS'es down to Windows 7 (only x64) as well, however these old versions aren't supported.

 ### Features